Classification of blowup limits for SU(3) singular Toda systems: A selection process for Toda systems

 If along a subsequence, the quantity above tends to infinity we apply the same procedure to get $x_3^k$ and $l_3^k$.
-Since after each selection of bubbles we contribute a positive energy and we have a uniform bound on the energy (\ref{osc-enr}), the process stops after finite steps.
-Eventually we let
+Since after each selection we add a new disjoint disk, say $B(x_m^k,l_m^k)$, in which the profile of bubbling solutions is like that of a global system.
+From (\ref{12aug3e1}) we see that